nrai11/2020-sensor-miniproject/Report.md

 <img src="./img/pdf_co2.png" width="45%" /><img src="./img/hist_co2.png" width="45%" />

 * We ran the server for a period of time.
-The median and variance of **Time interval** between sensor readings are:
+The mean and variance of **Time interval** between sensor readings are:

- Median | Variance
+ Mean | Variance
  ----------- | -----------
-0.6966920000000001 | 1.062734582236113
+1.0186770140620007 | 1.062734582236113

-> Consider the value of median, there might be errors in readings

 **Probability density function of the time interval**

 <img src="./img/pdf_time.png" width="45%" />

+Here, the 0.5 and 0.95 quantile are removed

-What is the mean and variance of the time interval of the sensor readings?
-Please plot its probability density function.
-Does it mimic a well-known distribution for connection intervals in large systems?
+* Does it mimic a well-known distribution for connection intervals in large systems?
 [8 points]

 ## Task 3:
 * For our anomaly detection algorithm, we defined an anomaly to be outside of two standard deviations of the mean, and used these values to find anomalies and add them to a list, which is then returned.
 This was done in the analyze.py file, in the function detectAnomalies.
 The output of the function is displayed below, and shows a list of all the anomalies from each room, as well as the percentage of anomalies out of the total values collected.